qnn/configs/README.md

 ### Deploy

-Automatically clone (update if exist) template to each site.
-No files changed.
-This script may ask you which website list file to read.
+Automatically clone (update if exist) templates to ``source`` directory.

-    bash deploy.sh [--no-quiet]
+    bash deploy.sh

 ### Build

-Build Jekyll sites with config file from ``configs`` directory.
+Build Jekyll sites with source file from ``source`` directory and config file from ``configs`` directory.
 This script may ask you which website list file to read and how many sites to build concurrently.

     bash build.sh

 ### Update coordinates

 Update coordinates with addresses in existing config files.
+You may need to update the submodule ``bdmaps-utils`` for the first time.
+Use ``--force`` option will also update those coordinates updated before.

     git submodule init
     git submodule update